IUCNN/IUCNN/vignettes/Approximate_IUCN_Red_List_assessments_with_IUCNN.md

 plot(predictions)
 ```

-It is important to remember the following points when using IUCNN:
+It is important to remember the following when using IUCNN:

-1. The resulting IUCNN categories are predictions.
-While IUCNN has reached accuracies between 80 and 90% on the broad (threatened vs non-threatened) level and up to 80% on the detailed level, some species will be mis-classified.
+1. The resulting IUCNN categories are approximations only.
+While IUCNN has reached accuracies between 80 and 90% on the broad (threatened v non-threatened) level and up to 80% on the detailed level in some cases, the accuracy may be considerably lower in other cases, which means that some species will be mis-classified.

 2. IUCNN is indifferent to the provided features.
 On the one hand this means that any species traits for which data is available can be used, but on the other hand this means that thought is needed in the choice of the features.
 The default features of IUCNN are usually a safe choice.
 The number of features is not limited, but currently IUCNN does not support missing values in the feature table and removes species with missing values.